 There are many comfortable seats or bike saddles on the market; we even have a list of them here.
 However, as a rule of thumb, gel leisure-type saddles are the way to go.
 You can ask the staff at the bike shop what they’d recommend when you’re picking up your beach cruiser bike.

-Extra Accessories for Customizing Your Cruise
+Customizing Your Cruise with Accessories

-Final Word: Take Your Beach Cruiser Bike for a Spin Before You Buy It
+Take Your Beach Cruiser Bike for a Spin Before You Buy It